 Reimbursing employees for the cost of driving their cars should save you money over time.
 You won’t have to bear the cost of insuring a car for someone with an imperfect driving record — employees pay that cost, and you pay them the same reimbursement as everyone else.
 If an employee wants to drive a more expensive or less fuel-efficient car, it’s her choice and you aren’t paying for it.
 Another advantage is that if your employees don’t generate a great deal of mileage, your costs will go down because there are essentially no fixed costs with mileage reimbursements.
 Furthermore, many businesses experience per-mile ownership costs that are higher than what they’d reimburse their employees.

 Last but not least: happy employees

-Mileage reimbursement will increase your employee satisfaction level and you will receive a tax deduction when you reimburse employees for mileage.
-Mileage reimbursement is a great perk for employees.
+Mileage reimbursements will increase your employee satisfaction level and you will receive a tax deduction when you reimburse employees for mileage.
+Mileage reimbursements are a great perk for employees.
 Employees who are reimbursed for their mileage will be more willing to make business-related errands and employees will feel fairly compensated.
 They don’t need to worry about accrued mileage costs when you reimburse them.
 If you choose not to reimburse your employees, they may become disgruntled, which could affect employee engagement.